nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

    with the new `ApplicationStatus` as an argument.

 4. `LogicManager#execute()` now calls `RemoveCommand#execute()`, which invokes `RemoveCommand#promptUserConfirmation()`.
 TrackAScholar now displays
    a window asking for the user's confirmation to remove the applicants.
-After the use confirms, `RemoveCommand#confirmRemove()` is called which in turn calls `Model#removeApplicant()` to remove all applicants from the list matching the targeted `ApplicationStatus`.
+After the user confirms, `RemoveCommand#confirmRemove()` is called which in turn calls `Model#removeApplicant()` to remove all applicants from the list matching the targeted `ApplicationStatus`.

 5. `FilterCommand#execute()` finishes with returning a `CommandResult` containing information of the successful removal.